sebastian-eck/I-MaT/iMaT/README.md

 Within the project "Computer-assisted Music Analysis [...]", three computerized approaches to music score analysis were utilized, namely music21,[^7] CAMAT,[^8] and I-MaT itself.
 Music21 is a Python library developed at MIT for symbolic music representation and processing.
 CAMAT ([GitHub repository](https://github.com/Christon-Ragavan/CAMAT)), on the other hand, is a Computer-Assisted Music Analysis Toolkit developed by Egor Poliakov[^9] and Christon R. Nadar[^10] within the fellowship project.
 CAMAT uses its own unique data structure, developed within the project to overcome certain design problems found within the music21 framework.[^11] Tutorials for musicological courses were prepared using music examples and code that can be executed as Jupyter Notebooks.[^12]

 Both music21 and CAMAT require rudimentary knowledge of Python command syntax.
-In contrast, the Interactive Music Analysis Tool (I-MaT) is designed for users who have none to only limited knowledge of computer commands or programming config.LANGUAGEs as it utilizes a new and innovative approach to access and work with the music21 toolkit.
+In contrast, the Interactive Music Analysis Tool (I-MaT) is designed for users who have none to only limited knowledge of computer commands or programming languages as it utilizes a new and innovative approach to access and work with the music21 toolkit.

 ### I-MaT: Features and Accessibility